-To provide a safe learning environment for students, HCC forbids any type of mental and/or physical abuse, "bullying."
+In order to provide a safe learning environment for students, HCC forbids any type of mental and/or physical abuse, "bullying."

 Abuse is the willful, conscious intent to hurt, threaten, intimidate, or embarrass another individual.
-It is repeated, intentional behavior that has an imbalance of power.
+It is behavior that is repeated, intentional, and has an imbalance of power.

 Examples include, but are not limited to:

-Punching, Tripping, Kicking, spitting upon, using abusive language, including namecalling, racial and homophobic name-calling, Threatening, Sexual harassment, Ridiculing, Unwanted Teasing, treating another unfairly, spreading rumors, including using social media, texts, etc., Destroying property, Graffiti, Exclusion, Unwanted physical contact.
+Punching, Tripping, Kicking, Spitting upon, Using abusive language, including name-calling, racial and homophobic name-calling, Threatening, Sexual harassment, Ridiculing, Unwanted Teasing, Treating another unfairly, Spreading rumors, including using social media, texts, etc., Destroying property, Graffiti, Exclusion, Unwanted physical contact.

-Students abused or witnessed abuse are strongly encouraged to report it to the Dean of Student Services, or a counselor in the Hemlock 1500 Building, or contact Campus Security.
+Students who are abused or witness abuse, are strongly encouraged to report it to the Vice President of Student Services, who is located in Student Service in the 1500 Building or Campus Security.